TheJokr/chatload/README.md

 `python scripts/addDataToDB.py` to add all publicly available data to your database.

 # Credits
 chatload is released under the GNU General Public License, version 3.
-The full license is available in the `COPYING` file.
+The full license is available in the `LICENSE.md` file.
 Copyright (C) 2015  Leo Bl&ouml;cher

 # Contact